 1) Clearly explain the task

 When assigning tasks, use clear language that is easy to understand.
 If more than one task is involved, explain one task at a time to avoid confusion.
 Describe what needs to be done, say when it should be done, and describe the expected results.
 Explain any organization rules or standard procedures that must be followed by anyone who does that type of task.
 It goes without saying, if the task is ambiguous to the team member, do not expect he or she will perform it well.
-Even worse, expect error.
+Even worse, expect an error.

-2) Explain the reason for the task
+2) Explain the reason for the task to get a successful team

 3) Check for understanding of the task

 It is not enough to communicate and explain the task to the team member.
 Be alert for indications that the person does not understand your instructions or is reluctant to do what is asked (e.g., a puzzled expression or hesitant response).
 For a complex task that the person has not done previously, it is useful to probe for understanding.
 For example, ask how the person expects to carry out the task.
+This communication approach will lead to better effective teams.

-5) Explain priorities for different objectives or responsibilities
+5) Explain priorities for different objectives or responsibilities in effective teams

 Tasks often involve more than one type of objective, and there may be trade-offs among the objectives.
 For example, the objectives may involve both quantity and quality of the work, and when too much time is devoted to one objective the other may suffer.
 There is no simple way to determine priorities, but they should reflect the importance of the task for the manager’s unit and the organization.
 It is essential to explain the relative priorities of different objectives and provide guidance on how to achieve an effective balance among them.

-6) Set specific goals and deadlines for important tasks
+6) Set specific goals and deadlines for important tasks to get effective teams

 Clear, specific performance goals are often useful to guide efforts and increase task motivation.
 The goals may involve the performance of individual subordinates or the overall performance of a team or work unit.
 The goals should be challenging but realistic given the difficulty of the task, subordinate skills, and available resources needed for the work.
 For a task that needs to be completed by a definite time and date, it is useful to set a specific deadline for the overall task, and sometimes for each important step.